Free Real Estate Power of Attorney Forms (U.S) – Word, PDF

 • The agent should be someone that the principal considers very trustworthy

-• Real estate power of attorney could take one of two forms: limited (most common for real estates) or durable, depending on the extent and duration of authority given to the agent
+• These forms could take one of two forms: limited (most common for real estates) or durable, depending on the extent and duration of authority given to the agent

 • The role of an agent (attorney-in-fact) is different from an attorney or lawyer (the legal practitioner)

-• Before signing real estate power of attorney forms, the principal must make sure an attorney reviews the documents and terms to maintain compliance with state laws
+• Before signing these forms, the principal must make sure an attorney reviews the documents and terms to maintain compliance with state laws

-• Signing requirements for real estate power of attorney differ from state to state
+• Signing requirements differ from state to state

 About This Article